 Now, granted, with so many other cool trails to hike on the CLCT properties, why would anyone care about this short little loop around a stagnant mosquito hatchery?
 It’s pretty clear that no one does, as there were so many blowdowns that it apparently no one has cleared this trail for a few years.
 And I’m not even talking about the overgrowth.

-This trail was completely and utterly forgetful.
+This trail was completely and utterly forgetful when I hiked it.
 Though if I was prone to mosquito bites, I guess I’ve have plenty of memories for a few days to come.